clearverified/clear-ios-sdk/README.md

 #### 5. Add App Attest Capability/Entitlement

-The SDK uses Apple's [DeviceCheck](https://developer.apple.com/documentation/devicecheck/establishing_your_app_s_integrity) Framework to reduce fraudulent use of services by managing device state and asserting app integrity.
+The SDK uses Apple's [DeviceCheck](https://developer.apple.com/documentation/devicecheck/establishing_your_app_s_integrity) Framework to reduce fraudulent use of services.

-For **iOS 14+** deployment targets perform the following:
+**iOS 14+** deployment targets must perform the following:

 1. Add the capability `App Attest` to your app in the developer portal